PureMVC/puremvc-as2-standard-framework/README.md

 * [ActionScript 2](http://en.wikipedia.org/wiki/ActionScript)

 ## License
-* PureMVC Port to AS2 by Pedr Browne <pedr.browne@puremvc.org>
+* PureMVC Port to AS2 - Copyright © 2008, Pedr Browne
-* PureMVC - Copyright(c) 2007-2008 Futurescale, Inc.
+* PureMVC - Copyright © 2007-2008 Futurescale, Inc.
-All rights reserved.
+* All rights reserved.

 * Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: